danwallach/VoteBoxUI/README.md

 # To use in Mac OS X:

 ## Compilation for Devs
-First, install pub.
+First, install pub and Dart.

 Second,  make sure that Chrome is NOT running (you must QUIT out of it, either by right clicking or command-q; if it's still running, even if you closed every tab with command-w, it won't open the app correctly until you quit chrome first)

 Third, run the following command in the terminal, after cd'ing into the VoteBoxUI directory

 `pub get`

 `pub build`

 `cp build/web/main.dart.js web/main.dart.js`

 ## Launch for Devs